netmeld/netmeld/datalake/nmdl-remove/README.md

 history of it if needed.

 There is currently no ability, via Netmeld Datalake module tools, to undo a removal.
-However, the data lake backend may allow reversing of this except in the case when `--permanent` is provided to the tool in which case the backend shall remove the data without the possibility to undo.
+However, the data lake back-end may allow reversing of this except in the case when `--permanent` is provided to the tool in which case the back-end shall remove the data without the possibility to undo.

 EXAMPLES
 ========